“Still Stinkin’ After All These Years!”

 Festival proceeds keep the event sustainable and affordable, and support the festival’s community grant program for local art, agriculture, health and energy projects.
 The Festival is consistently awarded one of the top three best festivals out of hundreds across the region by the Valley Advocate reader’s poll.
 Join us for a weekend of fun, food, and fantastic community.

 Family friendly admission: Still only $5.00 per day for adults, weekend pass $8.00, kids 12 and under free.
 On-site parking for accessible tags and carpools of 3 or more; free nearby shuttle lot for all others.
+Credit/debit cards will be accepted this year at the admission gates and Sales Tent.

 No pets allowed.
 We love them but…remember, Absolutely NO DOGs (other than service dogs) are allowed at the festival.
 Dogs cannot be left in cars for their safety- and it will be a warm weekend.